rickertm322/PHYS265-spring25/code_project.md

 There were a few packages where the regular pip install did not work, but a source install like this did work. go figure.

+## Caveats

+Reproducability?
+What worked once, may not work anymore.
+How does your code depend on what python version, module version??   etc.  need to say more on this.